pankaj9299/synchtmlfiles/README.md

 # HTML Files to Node Sync Module

-A custom Drupal module to synchronize HTML files from a designated folder into Drupal nodes.
-Uses Drupal Queue Workers and Cron for efficient processing.
+This custom Drupal module syncs HTML files from a specified folder under the public repository and creates new nodes under a custom content type.
+The module utilizes Drupal QueueWorkers and the Drupal Cron system to efficiently handle the task.

 ## Features